torvalds/linux/Documentation/process/coding-style.rst

 memory management (``struct mm_struct``: mm_users and mm_count), and in
 filesystem code (``struct super_block``: s_count and s_active).

-Remember: if another thread can find your data structure, and you don't have a reference count on it, you almost certainly have a bug.
+Remember: if ayesther thread can find your data structure, and you don't have a reference count on it, you almost certainly have a bug.